-- A. THAT Report 2022-392, titled "New Zoning By-law Project Discussion Papers and Summary Report", BE RECEIVED; - B. THAT meetings of the Zoning By-law Task Force BE SCHEDULED on a biannual basis; and - C. THAT all comments from the Zoning By-law Task Force BE FORWARDED to Staff.
+- A. THAT Report 2022-402, titled "New Zoning By-law Project Discussion Papers and Summary Report", BE RECEIVED; - B. THAT all comments from the Planning Advisory Committee BE INCLUDED in Staff's future report to the Committee of the Whole - Planning and Administration.